10 Project Management Books Every PM Should Read

 Agile Product Management with Scrum: Creating Products that Customers Love by Roman Pichler

-In "Agile Product Management with Scrum," Roman Pichler, a leading Scrum consultant, presents a comprehensive guide to navigating product management through the Scrum framework.
+In "Agile Product Management with Scrum", Roman Pichler, a leading Scrum consultant, presents a comprehensive guide to navigating product management through the Scrum framework.
 Drawing from real-world examples, Pichler illuminates critical practices such as agile product discovery, embracing emergent requirements, crafting minimal marketable products, and fostering close collaboration with development teams while leveraging early customer feedback.

 Leveraging his extensive industry experience, Pichler distinguishes Scrum product ownership from traditional product management approaches.
 This project management book emerges as an essential resource for current and aspiring product managers, as well as executives and coaches seeking to establish robust, agile product management strategies.